Fragtality/PilotsDeck/README.md

 <br/><br/>
 ## Action Configuration
 Now we're getting to the "Fun" part! :flushed:<br/>
 The Actions behave like any other Actions on the StreamDeck.
-All the Action's Settings are stored in the StreamDeck Profiles.
+All the Action's Settings are stored in the StreamDeck Profiles (and therefore are saved when you Backup/Export Profiles).
 They can be moved arround, swapped, copy-pasted and put in Folders.
 In case of the "Simple Button" it can be put in Multi-Actions like normal.
 Only replacing one Type with another could lead to unexpected Results and is "not recommended".<br/>
 All Configuration is done via the Property Inspector.
 Some Input-Fields combine multiple Fiels/Inputs in one string, so let's start with the common Syntax:<br/>
-### Common Syntax & Fields
+### Common Syntax & Fields & Behavior
 Plain Numeric Values are separated by "**;**".
 E.g. an Size or Range Definition like "0; 10"<br/>
-Addresses, Format and Profiles are separated by "**:**".
+Addresses, Format and Profiles are separated by "**:**".<br/>
+Address Fields and some other Fields are using Syntax Checking on the Input.
+So if an Exclamation Mark is shown in the Input Field, it could be wrong.
+The Property Inspector matches not all Cases and in any Case the Input will be saved.
+The "real" Syntax Checking is done when a Button is pressed and then will only allow valid Syntax.
+Mind the Difference between "Syntax" and "Semantics": The Plugin can check if the Input is correct to specifiy a Macro e.g. via FSUIPC, but it can't check if that Macrofile or Macro exists :wink:<br/>
+If a Button Press could not be executed for whatever Reason (P3D closed, not ready, Syntax incorecct, Action not configured ...), the Plugin will show the StreamDeck Alert-Symbol (yellow Triangle with an Exclamation Mark).<br/>
+If the Plugin is waiting for FSUIPC to connect, P3D to become ready (again) or while loading, all Actions will show a "..."
+Background.<br/>
 #### Address Fields
 * **Offset**
   \[ (0x)Hex-Address:Size(:Type:Signedness) ] (Read / Command)